The safety of students, faculty, staff, and visitors is paramount at Cabrini University.

 - In case of emergency, use the emergency call boxes located throughout campus.

-All members of the Department of Public Safety participate in annual training programs including CPR, first aid, use of the AED (automated external defibrillator), conflict and crisis resolution, patrol procedures, fire safety, and more.
+All members of the Department of Public Safety participate in annual training programs including CPR, first aid, use of the Automated External Defibrillator (AED), conflict and crisis resolution, patrol procedures, fire safety, and more.

 The Department works with Radnor Township or Pennsylvania State Police as necessary.
 Public Safety officers neither carry weapons nor have arrest powers, but work with the police when an arrest is warranted.